Nubeva Technologies (CVE:NBVA) Shares Down 11.8% – Time to Sell?

-Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report)’s stock price dropped 11.8% during trading on Friday .
-The stock traded as low as C$0.14 and last traded at C$0.15.
-Approximately 138,225 shares were traded during mid-day trading, an increase of 97% from the average daily volume of 70,268 shares.
+Shares of Nubeva Technologies Ltd. (CVE:NBVA – Get Free Report) were down 11.8% on Friday .
+The company traded as low as C$0.14 and last traded at C$0.15.
+Approximately 138,225 shares traded hands during trading, an increase of 97% from the average daily volume of 70,268 shares.
 The stock had previously closed at C$0.17.

 Nubeva Technologies Ltd. develops and licenses software-based decryption solutions and TLS (SSL) network decryption solutions.
 It engages in the provision of cloud-based security software and services, as well as professional services.
 The company was founded in 2016 and is based in Vancouver, Canada.